thakorabhishek643-wq/Tableau-Dashboard-/README.md

  # FEEDBACK & COLLABORATION
 your feedback is welcome! if you'd like to collaboration and discuss similar opportunities ,feel free to reach out

+ # DAILY TRANSACTION
+ # KPI's
+ Total transaction = "2.46 k" <br />
+ Total income =  "3.04 M" <br />
+ Total expenes = "1.96 M" <br />
+ Total trasfer out = "1.77 M" <br />

+# KEY INSIGHT
+ Banking is the most frequent subcategory, followed by Home, Public Provident Fund, Bike, and Appliances, highlighting key household financial priorities.

+"Saving Bank Account 1" dominates as the primary mode of transaction, indicating a strong reliance on a single financial account.

+Transportation and Food are recurring expense categories, pointing to regular day-to-day spending.

+Most transactions are labeled as Expense, and many entries show small daily purchases, suggesting detailed personal finance tracking.

+There's a noticeable spike in income and transfer-out activity in the mid-period of the timeline, potentially indicating a bonus, asset sale, or high-value transaction month

+A total of 2.46K transactions were recorded, with $3.04M in income, $1.96M in expenses, and $1.77M in transfer-outs, indicating overall financial health with surplus income.